The lower central series of a right-angled Artin group: Introduction

-In Section \ref{s:cast} we build up a host of \emph{partially-commutative} objects associated to a right-angled Artin group.
-Of central importance is the \emph{free partially-commutative monoid} $M$, which may be viewed as the monoid of positive elements in $A_\G$.
-We define $U$ to be the free $\mathbb{Z}$--module on $M$. $U$ inherits a graded algebra structure, with the grading coming from word length in $M$.
-One can extend $U$ to an algebra $U^\infty$ by allowing infinitely many coefficients in a sequence of elements of $M$ to be nonzero. $U^\infty$ behaves very much like an algebra of formal power series.
-For instance, $1+\mathbf{v_i}$ is a unit in $U^\infty$, with inverse and if we define $U^*$ to be the group of units of $U^\infty$, the mapping $v_i \mapsto 1+\mathbf{v_i}$ gives an embedding called the \emph{Magnus map}.
-We define a sequence of subsets $\mathcal{D}=\{D_i\}_{i=1}^{\infty}$ of $A_\G$ by saying that $g \in D_i$ if and only if $\mu(g)$ is of the form:
+In Section \ref{s:cast} we build up a host of \emph{free partially commutative} objects associated to a right-angled Artin group.
+Of central importance is the \emph{free partially commutative monoid} $M$, which may be viewed as the monoid of positive elements in $A_\G$.
+We define $U$ to be the free $\mathbb{Z}$--module on $M$.
+The module $U$ inherits a graded algebra structure, with the grading coming from word length in $M$.
+One can extend $U$ to an algebra $U^\infty$ by allowing infinitely many coefficients in a sequence of elements of $M$ to be nonzero.
+The algebra $U^\infty$ behaves very much like an algebra of formal power series.
+For instance, if $v_1, \ldots, v_n$ are the generators of $A_\G$ and $\mathbf{v_1},\ldots, \mathbf{v_n}$ are the associated elements of the monoid, then $1+\mathbf{v_i}$ is a unit in $U^\infty$ with inverse If we define $U^*$ to be the group of units of $U^\infty$, the mapping $v_i \mapsto 1+\mathbf{v_i}$ gives an embedding called the \emph{Magnus map}.
+We define a sequence of subsets $\mathcal{D}=\{D_k\}_{k=1}^{\infty}$ of $A_\G$ by saying that $g \in D_k$ if and only if $\mu(g)$ is of the form: